EasyEngine/docs/_handbook/mail.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p>⚠️ If you're using Mailhog in production, don't forget to turn it off.<br>⚠️ Emails sent through SMTP will still be sent to actual mail servers.
+<p>⚠️&nbsp;If you're using Mailhog in production, don't forget to turn it off.<br>⚠️ Emails sent through SMTP will still be sent to actual mail servers.
 Only emails sent through PHP's mail function will be catched by Mailhog.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->